Skip to content

 Capturing data

-record every message from every sensor (such as with rosbag record -a)
+• Record every message from every sensor (such as with rosbag record -a)

-Data Format
+ROS Data Format (preferred)

 Storage: Save data in ROS1 .bag files and/or ROS2 .mcap or .db3 files.

 Message types: Use standard ROS message types whenever possible.
+See Wheel Encoders message type recommendation.

 Rosbag requirements: Split bag files are acceptable.
 If multiple ROS bags are submitted, they should not contain duplicates of the same message (this will happen if multiple instances of rosbag record are subscribed to the same topic).